TheShovel/Desk-Penguin/README.md

 You can answer with Y or N (Y = Yes and N = No)

 # Limitations
-Because this is unofficial and it uses the a unmodified version of PenguinMod editor, I can't add a built in pacakger, or remove the projects page and so on.
+Because this is unofficial and it uses a unmodified version of the PenguinMod editor, I can't add a built in pacakger, or remove the "projects page" and so on.
 I would have to fork PenguinMod and keep that fork up to date, which I sadly can't dedicate time to